ObedSAGA/ObedSAGA/README.md

 <p align="left"> <a href="https://twitter.com/sagaobed" target="blank"><img src="https://img.shields.io/twitter/follow/sagaobed?logo=twitter&style=for-the-badge" alt="sagaobed" /></a> </p>

-- 👀 I'm interested in both front and back development.
-I believe that knowing both parts makes you a versatile and decisive professional..

 - :mortar_board: I’m currently developing projects in **React.js and Next.js with Typescript**

 - :rocket: I dream of being part of big projects with social impact and working with great people.